 The following table sets forth information regarding stock options exercised during fiscal year 2004 and unexercised stock options held at the end of fiscal year 2004 by the Chief Executive Officer and the other four most highly compensated executive officers of the Company.
-The closing bid price for the Company's Common Stock, as reported by the National Association of Securities Dealers Automated Quotation System, was \$---2.82 on June 25, 2004, the last trading day of the Company's fiscal year.
+The closing bid price for the Company's Common Stock, as reported by the National Association of Securities Dealers Automated Quotation System, was \$2.82 on June 25, 2004, the last trading day of the Company's fiscal year.

-- (e) Denotes exercisable options. - (u) Denotes unexercisable options.
+- (e) Denotes exercisable options.

+- (u) Denotes unexercisable options.

+- (a) Mr. Clark was Senior Vice President, Secretary, and General Counsel of the Company until July 7, 2004.